The Inventory is Dark and Full of Misinformation: Understanding the Abuse of Ad Inventory Pooling in the Ad-Tech Supply Chain: Data

-\parait{Crawl success rate.} Our crawling infrastructure for \ads and \sellers had 100\% success rate (i.e., if a website had a file, we were able to crawl it without any failures).
+\parait{Crawl success rate.} Our crawling infrastructure for \ads and \sellers had a 100\% success rate (i.e., if a website had a file, we were able to crawl it without any failures).
 Dynamic web crawls did fail for a small percentage of websites ($<5\%$) due to timeouts.
 However, we were able to crawl all websites at least once since we performed multiple crawls for each website.

+\parait{{Limitations.}} We performed all crawls from one IP address, which could impact our analysis of brands.
+In other words, we might have observed more or less brands had we performed crawling from multiple IP addresses.

 \para{Ethical considerations.} We discuss the ethics of our web crawling along three dimensions: infrastructure costs, privacy risks, and advertising costs caused by this study.
+Overall, our study respects the principle of beneficence as outlined in the Menlo Report~\cite{MenloReport2012} and Belmont Report~\cite{BelmontReport1979} by maximizing the possible benefits and minimizing the harms.

-\parait{Infrastructure costs.} Our crawling methodology was used only for measuring the prevalence of compliance issues and misrepresentations to understand its effect on brands.
-Our two dynamic crawls were not conducted concurrently to avoid stress on the website servers.
+\parait{Infrastructure costs.} Our crawls were used to measure the prevalence of compliance issues and misrepresentations.
+Our two dynamic crawls were not conducted concurrently to avoid stressing the web servers.
 Similarly, our additional static crawls for \ads and \sellers were performed six months apart.
-Our crawling mechanism was in line with the typical auditing studies as described in Sandvig et al.~\cite{sandvig2014auditing} and is not considered in violation of the CFAA per a supreme court ruling in {\em Van Buren vs. United States} \cite{addicks2022van}.

-\parait{Privacy risks.} By visiting only the front pages of each domain using full-fledged web browsers, our dynamic crawls did not disobey the {\tt robots.txt} directives set by publishers.
-Additionally, our study did not involve human subjects or gather any personally identifiable information (PII).
+While our crawlers did not follow the {\tt robots.txt} directives (if present) on misinformation publishers, our crawling methodology is in line with ethical and legal considerations of such crawling-based auditing systems \cite{robotstxt,sandvig2014auditing,addicks2022van}.
+Also note that our study did not involve human subjects or gather any personal information.

-\parait{Advertising costs.} To actually understand what brands are advertising on misinformation websites and what ad-exchange is responsible for showing that ad, we had no other option but to explicitly click on the ads shown during the dynamic load of the websites because of the absence of public APIs to obtain this information.
-The dollar costs associated with our clicks are negligible (CPMs are in the order of fractions of cents and we clicked a total of 4247 ads).
-This negligible cost trade-off is necessary to understand vulnerabilities in ad-tech and the monetization of online misinformation ecosystems.
+\parait{Advertising costs.} To actually understand what brands are advertising on misinformation websites and what ad-exchange is responsible for showing that ad, we clicked on the ads shown during the page loads.
+The costs associated with our ad clicks are negligible (CPMs are in the order of fractions of cents and we clicked a total of 4247 ads).
+We believe these costs are justifiable given the benefit of understanding vulnerabilities in the ad-tech ecosystem.

-Overall, our study respects the principle of beneficence as outlined in the Menlo Report~\cite{MenloReport2012} and Belmont Report~\cite{BelmontReport1979} by maximizing the possible benefits and minimizing the harms.